zmike/zmike.github.io/_posts/2021-02-11-two-with-one-blow.md

 The problem now is that I'd attached a debugger to the in-wine process, which is just a sandbox for the Windows API.
 What I actually wanted was to attach to the wine process itself so I could see what was going on in the driver.

 `gdb --pid=$(pidof WolfNewOrder_x64.exe)` ended up what I needed, but this was complicated by the fact that I had to attach before the game crashed and without triggering the steam error reporter.
 So in the end, I had to attach using the proton script, then while it was paused, attach to the outer process for driver debugging.
-But then also I had to attach to the outer process after zink
+But then also I had to attach to the outer process after zink was loaded, so it was a real struggle.

-After cluelessly asking around in the DXVK discord, @Herbert helpfully provided a gdb python
+Then, as per usual, another problem: I had no symbols loaded because proton runs a static binary.
+After cluelessly asking around in the DXVK discord, @Herbert helpfully provided a gdb python script for proton in-process debugging that I was able to [repurpose for my needs](https://gist.github.com/zmike/4a8059403ce1e330a9fcdff79d214fbd).
+The gist (haha) of the script is that it scans /proc/$pid/maps and then manually loads the required library files.

+At last, I had attached to the game, I had symbols, and I could see that I was hitting a zink assert I'd added to catch int overflows.
+A quick one-liner to change the order of a calculation fixed that, and now I'm on to an entirely new class of bugs.